commercelayer/mfe-my-account/packages/my-account/README.md

 ## Localization

 The application is actually localized in `en`, `it` and `nl` locales.
-You could optionally provide an optional `lang` URL parameter to define the locale used to localize the app: `https://<your-organization-subdomain>.commercelayer.app/my-account/?accessToken=<your-access-token>&lang=<short-lang-code>`
+You could optionally provide a `lang` URL parameter to define the locale used to localize the app: `https://<your-organization-subdomain>.commercelayer.app/my-account/?accessToken=<your-access-token>&lang=<short-lang-code>`

 ### Example